Warts in Dialecting: When Worse Is Better

 I'd come up with the idea that using a quasiform in the table was a good semiotic way of suggesting the name of the antiform state of a type.
 I was happy with that, but then the question was how was I to distinguish a stable antiform from an unstable one.

-~splice~ "fragment of multiple values without a surrounding block"
+~splice!~ "fragment of multiple values without a surrounding container"

 [any-inert?]

 This didn't sit well with me, and I think what I didn't like is that it didn't connect #unstable to the antiform state.
-If I were looking at this, I'd wonder "are the nodes unstable?"
+If I were looking at this, I'd wonder "are payload1 and payload2 unstable?"
 Because that's the line it's on.

 Ren-C has a wide breadth of parts you can use (although this is part of bootstrap, so it doesn't have all the parts of the modern executable).
 And you can pick random ideas.
 What if it were quoted, and that meant unstable?